huggingface/hub-docs/docs/hub/spaces-sdks-docker-giskard.md

 <Tip>
 IMPORTANT NOTE ABOUT DATA PERSISTENCE:
-You can use the Giskard Quickstart Space as is for initial exploration and experimentation.
+You can use the Giskard Space as is for initial exploration and experimentation.
 For **longer use in small-scale projects, activate the paid persistent storage option**.
 This prevents data loss during Space restarts which occur every 24 hours.
 </Tip>